chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 ```

-Next, to prepare the model for efficient inference (i.e., making predictions based on a trained model), load it, distribute it across devices and configure its parameters.
+Next, to prepare the model for efficient inference (i.e., making predictions based on a trained model), load it, distribute it across devices and configure its parameters:

 * Take a list of documents and format them by joining their content with double newline characters to create a blank line between text segments.